rafapages/meshlab-camera-setup/README.md

 3. File with the list of images names used for texturing
 4. Name of the output Meshlab scene file

-The inverse transformation will be available soon
+The inverse transformation will be available soon.